LoreGoetschalckx/MemoryGame/README.md

 Please test it thoroughly in the AMT sandbox first.

-*Note* that way it is set up, you will need to set the standard reward for a HIT to the compensation for 1 sequence.
+*Note* The way it is set up, you will need to set the standard reward for a HIT to the compensation for 1 sequence.
 If a worker completes more than one sequence within a single HIT, they can be paid for those additional sequences through a bonus.
 The game will send information on how much bonus a worker should receive to the AMT server.
 It's then up to you as the requester to extract that information and assign the right bonus.
 Check the